albertgpdev/cookie-info-bar/README.md

 `@cookieInfoBar()` is responsible for displaying the modal or the bar at the bottom.

-`@editCookies()` is an anchor that accepts a text as a parameter to go, for example from the footer to the edit screen once accepted or rejected
+`@editCookies()` is an anchor that accepts a text as a parameter to go, for example from the footer to the edit screen once accepted or rejected.